 What if my skin is oily?

-Facial oils similar to or containing Rosehip or Jojoba (which is actually a liquid wax) work to control skin’s sebum production.
-So, yes, there will be outstanding circumstances, but a lot of oily skin cases are a result of a lack of moisture, which sounds blasphemous to those who have been battling breakouts.
+A lot of oily skin cases are a result of a lack of moisture, which sounds blasphemous to those who have been battling breakouts.
 Skin produces oil to stay hydrated, and when skin is deprived of outside moisture (facial creams), it reacts by going into overdrive to produce the oil it believes skin needs.
 Basically, don’t discount your skin; chances are if you experience breakouts and oiliness, an oil can help regulate sebum production and breakouts.
+Facial oils similar to or containing rosehip or jojoba (which is actually a liquid wax) work to control skin’s sebum production.